 - Med 1 and 2: Transition to graduate training, including selection of graduate program, rotations, and thesis mentors

-- Grad Years 1 and 2: Progress in identifying thesis topic, graduate coursework requirements, progress in research, timing of qualifying examinations, exploration of meeting and funding opportunities, and longitudinal clerkship selection
+- Grad Years 1 and 2: Progress in identifying thesis topic, graduate coursework requirements, progress in research, timing of qualifying examinations, grant writing, exploration of meeting and funding opportunities, and longitudinal clerkship selection

 - Grad Years 3 (and 4): Research progress, productivity (abstracts, meetings attended and manuscripts), timing of thesis defense, transition into clinical phase

-Current trainees meet with their Advisory Dean, specifically assigned for MD/PhD students, Dr. David Kaufman (entering class 2015 and future) and/or Dr. David Lambert (entering class 2014 or prior).
+Current trainees meet with their Advisory Dean, specifically assigned for MD/PhD students, Dr. David Kaufman.
 They meet as a group during regularly scheduled Advisory Dean Lunches in Med Years 1 and 2, and individually to discuss academic progress and return to the clinical phase, including planning of clerkship timing.
 Drs.
-O’Banion, Kaufman, and Lambert work closely together to assure that student issues are addressed and that the transition to clinical work is smooth and efficient (see next section).
+O’Banion, Kaufman, and Lambert work closely together to assure that student issues are addressed and that the transition to clinical work is smooth and efficient.

 The thesis mentor plays a critical role in guiding trainees in the selection of their thesis topic and in assessing research progress.
 A thesis committee, the composition of which depends on school and graduate program guidelines, augments the thesis mentor’s role.
-Timing of committee meetings is program dependent, but is at least once per year.
-MD/PhD trainees are encouraged to schedule more frequent meetings (e.g. every 6 months) and make full use of committee members in order to efficiently move through graduate training.
+Timing of committee meetings is program dependent, but is at least once every six months following the thesis qualifying examination.
+MD/PhD trainees are encouraged to schedule more frequent meetings and make full use of committee members in order to efficiently move through graduate training.

 As trainees move through the various phases of the program, they are encouraged to engage other faculty and program directors to fulfill specific advising and mentorship roles.
 These individuals include: